 However, family and friends are there to help you.
 They’ll likely be more than happy to do everything from prepare meals on days where you’re too tired to mow your front lawn.

-When Lea Renfro was battling breast cancer, she found it inspiring how much people cared about her.
 Don’t feel as though you have to keep up with the pace of life as you go through challenging times.
 Reaching out for help will give you time to regroup.

 4. Adjust to Your “New Normal”

 Breast cancer survivors (and all of us) can fearlessly live when they choose to adjust to the new normal of life.
 What does that mean?
 It’s a bit different for everyone, of course.

 You might have to change everything from your eating habits to your sleeping patterns.
 Some people deal with “chemo brain,” which can cause your body to go through changes that you didn’t have to worry about before.
 These changes include graying hair, fatigue, etc.